We don't just talk cars ... we teach how to buy them.

 All models also got a revised nose and taillamps.
 Front side airbags became standard on all Imprezas, not just for the WRX and STi.

-The Subaru Impreza was redesigned and went into its third generation for the 2008 model year.
+The Subaru Impreza was redesigned and went into its third generation for the 2008 model year and produced through 2014.
 Initially, the WRX was tuned to emphasize ride comfort over handling athleticism.
 Frankly, the result wasn't very inspiring, or successful, and was quickly changed for 2009 when the WRX's suspension was firmed up and the power boosted by 41 horses.

 The WRX model was given an even more boosted version of the 2.5 GT's engine that's rated at 265 horsepower and 244 lb-ft, and is paired with 5-speed manual transmission only.
 Output for the STI now comes in at 305 horsepower and 290 lb-ft of torque, and it's coupled with a 6-speed manual tansmission.
 And all models are all-wheel-drive.